untalbry/LeetCodeJavaSolutions/GroupAnagrams/SolutionExplanation.md

 }
 group.get(base).add(str);
 ```
-And to finish we just need to loop over the `String's` array an verify each `String`
+And to finish, we just need to loop over the `String array` and verify each `String`:

 ```Java
 public List<List<String>> groupAnagrams(String[] strs) {